A. Coursework Requirements

 1st year Colloquium requirement

-All 1st-year students must register for and attend the SLAT colloquium every Friday morning from 11am to 12 pm.
+All 1st-year students must register for and attend the SLAT colloquium every Friday.

 1st year meeting